-International Safe Communities – a WHO initiative
+International Safe Communities

 The Victorian Safe Communities Network Inc. (VSCN) is an independent membership based incorporated association of practitioners, researchers, and policymakers from diverse sectors working in community safety.

 The VSCN is Victoria’s leading network of allied agencies working together to promote and deliver safety.
 VSCN was established to make Victoria a safer, more resilient place by providing safety promotion and injury prevention professionals with the tools, resources and support they need to minimize the impact of unintentional injury, crime, violence and emergency situations.

 It was established to give community safety professionals a forum for support and learning when Victoria’s first municipalities were internationally designated by the World Health Organisation (WHO) Collaborating Centre on Community Safety Promotion in 1996.

 The VSCN’s role is to support government, business and community to promote safety strategies which aim to minimise the impact of unintentional injury, crime, violence and emergency situations for all Victorians.